flexcompute-readthedocs/Flow360Documentation/docs/source/examples/betDiskSteady_caseStudy.rst

 `Feilin Jia, John Moore and Qiqi Wang, 2022 Assessment of Detached Eddy Simulation and Sliding Mesh Interface in Predicting Tiltrotor Performance in Helicopter and Airplane Modes <https://arxiv.org/pdf/2201.11560.pdf>`_

 In this case study, the steady Navier-Stokes solver coupled with the Blade Element Theory Disk method is used to simulate the XV-15 rotor blades under two flight conditions: helicopter hovering mode and airplane mode.
 Compared to the high fidelity unsteady simulations with full rotor geometry in the above paper, the mesh of BET Disk solver is much coarser.
 The mesh used in the current case study contains 592K nodes.
-A overview of a slice of the mesh is shown below
+An overview of a slice of the mesh is shown below

 .. container::